The English Patient: Evaluating Local Lockdowns Using Real-Time COVID-19 & Consumption Data: Results

 \subsection{Consumption}

 Figure \ref{fig:manchester} summarizes credit card spending for the Manchester local lockdown compared to the Liverpool control group.
 Each panel displays different spending measures (using 7 day moving averages): A. all credit card spending, B. offline credit card spending C. food and beverage credit card spending D. credit card spending in large store chains.
 Our findings are consistent across these measures.
-A broader set of treatment and control groups pairs are displayed for the same credit card spending measures in Figures \ref{fig:fbgrid} (offline) and Annex Figures \ref{fig:allgrid} (all), \ref{fig:offgrid} (food and beverage) and \ref{fig:storegrid} (large store chains, 14 day moving average) - due to smaller sample sizes in some of these areas the series are more volatile but show consistent results.
+A broader set of treatment and control groups pairs are displayed for the same credit card spending measures in Figure \ref{fig:offgrid} (offline) and Annex Figures \ref{fig:allgrid} (all), \ref{fig:fbgrid} (food and beverage) and \ref{fig:storegrid} (large store chains, 14 day moving average) - due to smaller sample sizes in some of these areas the series are more volatile but show consistent results.

 We highlight three features from these data.
 First, the treatment and control regions have similarly-timed and sized declines in spending in March 2020.
+The declines in consumption are economically large though we caveat that there is no control group unaffected by the virus or national lockdown to estimate the causal effects.
 Second, the treatment and control regions typically have similar trends in consumption in the lead up to the local lockdown being announced.
-Third, in contrast to the large spending declines observed for the national lockdowns, we observe comparatively small, if any, spending declines following the local lockdowns.
+These two features provide supportive evidence that our controls provide reasonable comparisons for the treatment areas.

+Third, we observe little, if any, spending declines following the local lockdowns.
+While there is heterogeneity in results with differences in signs and statistical significance across pairs, a consistent feature is that we can rule out there being any economically large declines of the magnitude clearly observed (nationally or for these localities) in March 2020.

 This descriptive analysis therefore indicates that local lockdowns are not having the large negative effect on consumption that the first wave of the virus and national lockdown did.
-Our dynamic regression results (Table 2) also show this, however, we caveat it as in some weeks, in some lockdowns spending is lower.
+Our dynamic regression results displayed in Table 2 also show this, however, we caveat it as in some weeks, in some lockdowns spending is lower.
 For example in Manchester, it is no more so than the difference observed pre-lockdown and certainly nowhere near the spending declines accompanying the March 2020 national shutdown.